ffortefct/tracing-lib/README.md

 `startAsyncSpan` contains additional parameters (which are't present in the `startActiveSpan` method from the official API) that you can use to fine tune the span.

-Read the [Attribute Specification](https://opentelemetry.io/docs/specs/otel/common/) to see limitations and accepted types.

-If some error is thrown inside a span function, it registers the traceback in the span' log.
+If some error is thrown inside a span function, it registers the traceback in the span's log.
 The exception is rethrown by default (`demo` has an example of it).

 ```typescript
 import { ModularSpan } from "@ffortefct/tracing-lib";